 Core Values of the Awakening Church

-7) THE GOSPEL OF JESUS CHRIST AND THE KINGDOM-Everything we do is to point to the centrality of the Gospel of the Lord Jesus Christ and the Gospel of the kingdom of God, to proclaim Jesus and the kingdom of God, and to see the kingdom of God (God’s rule and reign) advance upon the earth so that all is done to the glory of God.
-The Gospel of Jesus and the Kingdom is not just the ABC’s of the Christian life, it is the A to Z and should characterize our entire Christian walk.
+7) THE GOSPEL OF JESUS CHRIST AND THE KINGDOM-Everything we do is to point to the centrality of the Gospel of the Lord Jesus Christ and the Gospel of the kingdom of God (God’s rule and reign) for the glory of God.
+The Gospel of Jesus and the Kingdom is not just the ABCs of the Christian life, it is the A to Z and should characterize our entire Christian walk.
 It is also the “Gospel of grace” which stresses the fact that God saves and accepts or justifies us not based upon our own efforts, obedience, and works, but upon Jesus’ efforts, obedience, and works (what He has done for us).
-It is all grace from beginning to end in our Christian journey for His grace not only saves us, but also transforms us as it empowers and enables us to fulfill God’s will and obey His commands.
+It is all grace from beginning to end in our Christian journey for His grace not only saves us but also transforms us as it empowers and enables us to fulfill God’s will and obey His commands.
 The centrality of grace in our church keeps our eyes off of ourselves and onto Jesus to strengthen and help and keep us to the end.
 This glorious Gospel is our motive, heart, passion, and aim in all things (1 Cor.
 2:2; 10:31; Col. 3:17; Phil.
 3:7-11; Matt.
 4:17, 23; 6:9-13, 33; Luke 4:43; 24:27; John 12:32; Acts 8:12; 19:8; 28:23, 30-31; Revelation 11:15; 21-22).

-12) BOOK OF ACTS CHURCH-We desire to see authentic New Testament Christianity in our church as we aim to restore, in function (not necessarily form for that changes from culture to culture), the Godly characteristics of the early church as revealed specifically in the book of Acts and in the rest of the New Testament (we are in no way stating or implying that we in anyway reject the Old Testament, for we love the Old Testament and teach it as the inspired Word of God and we also acknowledge and appreciate the Jewish roots of our faith).
+12) BOOK OF ACTS CHURCH-We desire to see authentic New Testament Christianity in our church as we aim to restore, in function (not necessarily form for that changes from culture to culture), the Godly characteristics of the early church as revealed specifically in the book of Acts and in the rest of the New Testament (we are in no way stating or implying that we in any way reject the Old Testament, for we love the Old Testament and teach it as the inspired Word of God).
 As a result of being under the New Covenant, the law of Moses has been renewed and transformed and we are under what the New Testament calls “the law of Christ” (or “the royal or perfect law,” “the law of liberty,” and “the law of faith”).
 This law is not written on tablets of stone, but on the human heart and is completely fulfilled in he who loves his neighbor.
 As a New Covenant church, we are established and founded upon God’s grace and mercy, and we enjoy and live under all of the New Covenant benefits and promises.
 We always seek to passionately proclaim God’s love, forgiveness, freedom, and grace (not cheap grace, but biblical grace) loud and clear (Jeremiah 31:31-34; Romans 3:27; 6:1-14; 7:1-25; 10:4; 13:8; 1 Corinthians 9:21; 2 Corinthians 3; Galatians 3:1-14; 6:2; Ephesians 2:8-10; James 1:25; 2:8, 12; Romans 6:1-2, 14-15; Titus 2:11-14; and Jude 3-4)!